paritytech/cumulus/README.md

 the relay chain and, in turn, between parachains.
 This means that every message is sent to the relay chain, and from the relay chain to its destination parachain.

-## Launch a local setup including RelayChain and Parachain
+## Launch a local setup including Relay Chain and a Parachain

 ### Launch the Relay Chain